 At that time, he was promoted to Online Editor and relieved of Opinion duties so he could focus on helping to manage the new site and further expand The Signal’s online brand.
 He was an early advocate of web-first reverse publishing at a time when management tenaciously clung to the print-first model.

-As a senior editor with extensive experience and knowledge of AP style, Peeples was asked to pinch-hit as Interim Chief Copy Editor for The Signal in November-December 2008, in addition to his duties as Online Editor.
+As a senior editor with extensive experience and working knowledge of AP style, Peeples was asked to pinch-hit as Interim Chief Copy Editor for The Signal in November-December 2008, in addition to his duties as Online Editor.
 He immediately instituted new editing and proofing policies, and under his direction, grammatical and typographical errors in the paper were quickly reduced from frequent to rare or non-existent.
 Having set a new standard and trained new copy desk staff, he returned to his online duties full-time in January 2009.

 Also in January, a new company formed by a longtime friend and his inventor son — makers of the patented Drummersleash spinning drumstick grip — asked Peeples, a longtime drummer, to help out with marketing the drumstick accessory.